-- Need to customise you phone?
-Change your wallpaper.
+- Need to customize your phone?
+Change your iPhone wallpaper.
 That’s all.

-- Need to change your ringtone to your favorite song?
+- Need to change your ringtone to your favourite song?
 Buy at 200 Naira per song you need to use as ringtone on iTunes.

 - You don’t like our apps for keyboard, web browsing or music?
 LOL.
-Yeah; right install others but you can’t set as default so you will be forced to use ours everyday anyways!
+Yeah; right install others, but you can’t set as default, so you will be forced to use ours everyday anyway!

 If you accept and live by these rules, you will enjoy your iPhone!

 A good point to note to balance the outlook of the article is the performance and battery life.
-It is really good, When I go back to read my phone specs and see it has 3GB RAM and 2900mAh battery, I feel like, “Woah!
+It is superb, When I go back to read my phone specs and see it has 3GB RAM and 2900mAh battery, I feel like, “Woah!
 That can’t be my phone“.
-The battery almost feels like a 3800 – 4000mAh battery on Android while performance is smooth like it is a 6GB Android phone.
+The battery almost feels like a 3800 – 4000mAh battery on Android, while performance is smooth like it is a 6GB Android phone.
 Even though apps close in the background, they launch so quickly that you would not notice if you are not specifically looking out for that.
 Very solid multitasking and battery life.
 It just works!